Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Numerical Examples

-We use the deterministic policy gradient method to minimize the performance function $J(\vect\theta):=\mathbb{E}_{\vect s_0}[\hat V_N^{\vect{\theta}}(\vect s_0)]$, and we run a simulation for $1000$ learning steps.
-Figure \ref{fig:1} shows the value function over the learning steps for a fixed initial state.
+where $\lambda$ is a large constant value introduced to model the state constraint as a soft constraint.
+In the MPC scheme, we use the linear model ${\vect s}^+=\hat A{\vect s}+\hat B{\vect a}$ obtained by linearizing $\vect f$ at the origin.
+We provide a parametrized quadratic stage and terminal cost and select prediction horizon $N=20$.
+We use the deterministic policy gradient method to minimize the performance function $J(\vect\theta):=\mathbb{E}_{\vect s_0}[\hat V_N^{\vect{\theta}}(\vect s_0)]$, and we run a simulation for $1000$ learning steps of the policy gradient method.
+Figure~\ref{fig:1} shows the value function over the learning steps for a fixed initial state.
 This illustrates that RL successfully manages to reduce $J$ throughout the iterates, therefore tuning MPC as desired.

-Figure \ref{fig:2} shows the states and input trajectories of the real system corresponding the $1000^{\mathrm{th}}$ learning step.
-The MPC scheme with the positive definite stage cost and other stability conditions in the terminal cost and terminal constraint is able to deliver the stabilizing policy for the closed-loop system for the small enough model error~\cite{MPCbook}.
+Figure~\ref{fig:2} shows the states and input trajectories of the real system corresponding to the $1000^{\mathrm{th}}$ learning step of the policy gradient method.
+The MPC scheme with the positive definite stage cost and other stability conditions in the terminal cost, terminal constraint is able to deliver the stabilizing policy for the closed-loop system for the small enough model error~\cite{MPCbook}.
 Note that the terminal cost and constraint conditions can be relaxed for the large enough MPC horizon~\cite{jadbabaie2005stability}.

-Figure \ref{fig:3} compares the state constraint violation for $x\geq 0$ in the first and last ($1000^{\mathrm{th}}$) learning step.
+Figure~\ref{fig:3} compares the state constraint violation for $x\geq 0$ in the first and the last ($1000^{\mathrm{th}}$) learning step.
 As one can see, RL reduces the state constraint violation.
+Note that, we have used a common MPC formulation as~\eqref{eq:MPC2} in this example.
+However, one can use robust MPC to avoid constraint violation as shown in~\cite{zanon2020safe}.